Corporate Governance Report

 Under AIM Rules 10 and 31, the Company will consult with its nominated advisor in advance of information via social media.

 The audit committee, which comprises Paulo G Amoruso,Charles Wood and Sarah Cope, have the primary responsibility for monitoring the quality of internal control and ensuring that the financial performance of the Company is properly measured and reported on and for reviewing reports from the Company’s auditors relating to the Company’s accounting and internal controls.
 The committee is also responsible for making recommendations to the Board on the appointment of auditors and the audit fee and for ensuring the financial performance of the Company is properly monitored and reported.

-The remuneration committee, which comprises Ross Warner and Charles Wood, is responsible for the review and recommendation of the scale and structure of remuneration for senior management, including any bonus arrangements or the award of share options with due regard to the interests of the shareholders and the performance of the Company.
+The remuneration committee, which comprises Sarah Cope, Paolo Amoruso and JD McGraw, is responsible for the review and recommendation of the scale and structure of remuneration for senior management, including any bonus arrangements or the award of share options with due regard to the interests of the shareholders and the performance of the Company.